-While the sample is too small to draw any statistical significance, the data does indicate (Table 5) that kinaesthetic learners, in particular, found the audio enhanced PowerPoint presentations to be very helpful, while aural learners found the interactive diagram with embedded transcript and audio to be very helpful.
-It is also interesting to note that the visual and kinaesthetic learners rated the textbook reading as being the least helpful, while the aural and read/write learners rated the interactive diagram with audio only embedded as being the least helpful.
+While the sample is too small to draw any statistical inferences, the data indicates (Table 4) that kinaesthetic learners, in particular, found the recorded PowerPoint presentations to be very helpful, while aural learners found the interactive diagram with transcript and audio to be very helpful.
+It is also interesting to note that the visual and kinaesthetic learners rated the textbook reading as being the least helpful, while the aural and read/write learners rated the interactive diagram with audio only as being the least helpful.
 This could indicate that visual and kinaesthetic learners may be at some disadvantage when the learning resources are primarily text-based.